FIRE TRUCKS AT WAR

 Standard Crash Trucks

-field's ambulance, both being on the field and fully manned when flying is going on".
+ambulance, both being on the field and fully manned when flying is

-board.
-Foam was produced by adding the foam powder into the mixing device which
+Foam was produced by adding the foam powder into the mixing device

 1939 Class 100 Crash Truck USA 50163